Discipline: Civil engineering & infrastructure, Electromechanics, Port, river & hydraulic engineering

 Renovation of Royers lock

 In the port of Antwerp, the Royers lock provides access from the Schelde to the Albert Canal.
 Constructed between 1900 and 1910, it is at the end of its lifespan.
 On the basis of an SCBA study, it was decided to completely demolish the existing lock and build a new, larger lock (250 metres long and 36 metres wide).
-SBE assisted in this study as a consulting expert.
+Commissioned by the department Maritieme Toegang (Department of Mobility and Public Works) of the Government of Flanders, SBE assisted in the feasibility study as well as the tender design.

-The construction site will be dug into the embankment, with special attention being paid to the protected lock keeper’s house in the middle of this embankment.
-In addition, 2 machine buildings will be provided, 1 central technical building and 4 kiosks for the operation of the bypass drains.
+The construction pit will be excavated in a slope, with special attention paid to the protected lockkeeper’s house that is located in the middle of this slope.
+There will also be two machine buildings, one central technical building and four kiosks for operating the lock culverts.

-As the lock is being extended in the direction of the Schelde, the access channel also needs to be redesigned, including new guide work, adapted protection for the banks, dyke works and signage.
+Since the lock will be extended towards the Scheldt, the access channel will also have to be redesigned, including new guide works, an adapted bank protection and dike works and Sigma barriers.

 This assignment can be tackled in an integrated fashion thanks to the expertise of the various branches available within SBE.
 We are responsible for the preparation of the design up to and including the tendering phase, for both the lock and the environmental layout.
 We collaborated with ZJA on the architectural design of the lock.
 The lock includes the construction pit, concrete works, rolling gates, movable bascule bridges, technical buildings and the access channel.
 The electromechanical equipment of the lock was also being designed by SBE.
 Lastly, we provide the department Maritieme Toegang (Department of Mobility and Public Works) of the Government of Flanders with technical assistance in the execution of the works.